andrMollo/code-works/CodeWorksLibrary/Macros/Export/README.md

 If the open file is a drawing it's saved as DWG and PDF, then the referenced model is exported to STEP and it's preview to PNG.

-It the open file is a model it' saved to STEP and it's preview to PNG. the method then tries to one a drawing document with the same name as the model in the same folder; if a drawing is found then it's exported as PDF and DWG.
+It the open file is a model it's saved to STEP and it's preview to PNG. the method then tries to one a drawing document with the same name as the model in the same folder; if a drawing is found then it's exported as PDF and DWG.

 ### Prerequisites